WachiraChris/LP-Six/README.md

 8. BD2	Attribute 7	Blood Work Result-4 (mu U/ml)
 9. Age	Attribute 8	patients age (years)
 10. Insurance	N/A	If a patient holds a valid insurance card
-11. Sepssis	Target	Positive: if a patient in ICU will develop a sepsis , and Negative: otherwise
+11. Sepssis	Target	Positive: if a patient in ICU will develop a sepsis, and Negative: otherwise

 ### Phase 3: Data Preparation
-We did some analysis on the dataset including Exploratory data analysis, Univariate,Bivariate and Multivariate analysis, the notebook for the analysis can be found [here]()
+We did some analysis on the dataset, including Exploratory data analysis, Univariate, Bivariate and Multivariate analysis.
+The notebook for the analysis can be found [here]()
 ### Phase 4: Modeling
 Train your machine learning model using the prepared data.
 Once the model is trained, save it in a format that can be loaded during deployment.
 Commonly, this is done using joblib or pickle.
 ### Phase 5: Evaluation
-We trained and evaluated 7 models to be able to select the best model, again the details can be found in this [notebook]().
+We trained and evaluated 7 models to be able to select the best model, again, the details can be found in this [notebook]().
 ### Phase 6: Deployment
 Now, let's delve into the deployment process using FastAPI: